patractlabs/europa/README.md

 # Europa
-Europa is a sandbox framework of [substrate](https://github.com/paritytech/substrate/) runtime environment, which would be used to simplify the developing, debugging, and integration test when developers develop Substrate runtime pallets and test pallet-contracts.
+Europa is a sandbox environment that runs [`FRAME Contracts pallet`](https://substrate.dev/docs/en/knowledgebase/smart-contracts/contracts-pallet), and it is also a framework that provides a sandbox environment for [substrate](https://github.com/paritytech/substrate/) runtime.
+Europa could be used to simplify the developing, debugging, and integration test when developers develop Substrate runtime pallets and test smart contract for `FRAME Contracts pallet`.

-The sandbox framework will remove WASM executor, p2p, consensus functions and other unnecessary parts, just remaining the native execution environment and RPC interface.
+The sandbox framework already removes WASM executor, p2p, consensus functions and other unnecessary parts, just remaining the native execution environment and RPC interface.

-We also provide a local database, a detailed log print function, a concept of workspaces which isolates different developing environments, and maybe become an electron wrapper app in future.
+Europa sandbox framework also provides a local database, a detailed log print function, a concept of workspaces which isolates different developing environments.

+Regarding Europa as a sandbox with `FRAME Contracts pallet`, We would provide more debugging  features in v0.2 Europa, refers to [Patract Hub's treasury proposal for Europa (sandbox) v0.2](https://polkadot.polkassembly.io/post/189), and we may build it as an electron app to allow developers to download and run directly in future.

 Riot Group for disscusion: https://app.element.io/#/room/#PatractLabsDev:matrix.org

-**Note: Because currently `pallet-contract` is under developing, may contains some breaking changes.
+**Note: Because currently `FRAME Contracts pallet(pallet-contract)` is under developing, may contains some breaking changes.
 Thus we use branch to distinguish different features.**

+*Note: We name `FRAME Contracts pallet` as `pallet-contract` in following doc.*

 We provide tow branches now:

 * `master`: run newest `pallet-contracts` on v2.0.0 substrate dependencies now.
 * `substrate-v2.0.0`: run v2.0.0 `pallet-contracts` based on v2.0.0 substrate dependencies.